 The objective is for the supported partner to be self-sufficient within a realistic time frame, such as half the length of the marriage - unless the marriage is long (over 10years).
 In most cases, spousal support is tax-deductible for the supporting party and taxable as income for the receiver.
 It is essential & vital to consult with an attorney about the reasons you feel you are entitled to spousal support or that you are unable to pay it.

-The children play an important role in divorce.
+Children play an important role in divorce.
 When children are involved, your divorce extends threefold to include child support, child custody, and visitation, as well as, in some situations, paternity if a party raises the matter.
 These child issues are discussed on our custody page.

 The most important aspect of divorce is that you set your own route in this regard.
 Each party's activities have a negative impact on the result, even if they are as minor as a social media post.
 From the day of separation, everything becomes a game of chess.
 It is only good for you and your attorney to appear as though the entire world is watching your every action.

 Being rational will get you further in the case, but being respectful, kind, and pleasant, regardless of how you feel about the other person, will benefit you more than you realize.
 It's a good idea to educate yourself on the do's & don'ts of divorce.
 Educating yourself about the procedure and how the court interprets certain circumstances will ensure that you actually do not do anything that will land you in hot water.
-Contact our Costa Mesa Divorce Attorney for more information.

 Divorce is a well-addressed issue, and there are several suggested questions for divorce attorneys.
 In other words, there are hundreds of questions that may be asked, ranging from generic to case-specific.
 Assuming that fees & general attorney experience issues have been addressed, your divorce attorney should be able to answer the following 10 critical questions.